Posted on November 27, 2018 | By Jenni Fogg

 Don’t focus on pay alone

-It’s very easy to get carried away by the top line rate of pay.
+We know, we know – this is an article called ‘how much does teaching English abroad pay’?
+But it’s very easy to get carried away by the top line rate of pay.
 After all, a wage of $5,000 does sound rather enticing against one of $1,000.
 Almost five times as good, you might say.

 But it’s not all about the specific number.
 When you’re comparing salaries, it’s also important to take the cost of living of the country into account.
 It’s true that $1,000 monthly salary isn’t great in, say, France or Saudi Arabia.
 However, transfer that salary to a job in Peru where the cost of food and accommodation is far lower and suddenly it seems a whole lot more appealing.